justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 jp.justpy(chart_test)
 ```

 This time, there is no error.
 When you copy a JavaScript object, make sure that it does not include function definitions or uses JavaScript language functions to compute values.
 These will cause errors.

-JustPy can only parse JavaScript objects that look like a Python dictionary except for the missing quotes around the dictionary keys.
+!> JustPy can only parse JavaScript objects that look like a Python dictionary except for the missing quotes around the dictionary keys.
+Also, mixing single and double quotes in the JavaScript object may cause problems.
+Use only single quotes as is the norm with most Highcharts examples.

-!> It is very likely someone has already created a chart like that one you need and put it online.
+?> It is very likely someone has already created a chart like that one you need and put it online.
 Use that chart as a stepping stone to create yours.
 Eventually, you may need to make use of the excellent Highcharts [docs](https://www.highcharts.com/docs/index)

 ## Chart Series

-Notice that we have added two lines to `chart_test`.
+Notice that we have added two lines to `chart_test` above.
 The first of these lines gives the series a name and makes the legend more informative.

-The Dicts that describe the series of a chart are held in a list so the first series is `options.series[0]`
+!> The Dicts that describe the series of a chart are held in a list so the first series is `options.series[0]`

 Here is an example of how you create a chart with multiple series.